mrdotb/blog/content/blog/openvpn-client-on-server/article.md

 ---
 title: Openvpn Client On Server
 date: "2020-03-01T12:37:19.357Z"
-description: "Connecting VPN as client from a server without loosing the ssh / vnc connexion"
+description: "Connecting VPN as client from a server without losing the ssh / vnc connection"
 categories:
   - "tutorial"
   - "network"
 ---
-How to connect to your VPN from your server without loosing the ssh / vnc connexion ?
+How to connect to your VPN from your server without losing the ssh / vnc connection ?

 If you are not interested in the explanation, go the to the [final script](#final-script).